sergio11/threads_swiftui/README.md

 </p>

 Slides are built using the  template from [Previewed](https://previewed.app/template/AFC0B4CB).
 I extend my gratitude to them for their remarkable work and contribution.

+## ⚠️ Disclaimer

+This project, **Threads SwiftUI**, has been developed **for educational purposes only**.
+The main goal is to explore and learn how to build **modern iOS applications** using **SwiftUI** and related technologies.

+**Threads SwiftUI does not provide real social media services, account management, or real-time interactions**.
+Instead, it serves as a **demonstration project** to showcase how to create a social media-like experience using **SwiftUI** and other modern iOS development practices.
+The features and functionality are implemented to simulate real-world social media apps, such as posting and commenting, but they are not connected to any live data or external services.

+Additionally, the name **"Threads SwiftUI"** was generated during a **brainstorming session with AI**, and any resemblance to existing social media platforms or services is purely **coincidental**.

 ## 📚 Project Description